sagemath/trac_to_gh/Issue 4446.md

 # Issue 4446: [with patch, needs work] New module complex_mpc using lib mpc for complex multiprecision arithmetic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4446

 Original creator: thevenyp